redhat-octo-security/ansible-cnssc-pipeline-role/README.md

 | NOTE: Customized args (`--repos` etc), come before the main vagrant args (such as `up`, `--provider`) |
 | --- |

-Once the VM is started, `vagrant ssh` into the VM
+Once the VM is started, `vagrant ssh` into the VM and `sudo -i` to root